 Our Five Top Tips to Keep Your Data Safe

 Data safety has been in the news a lot recently with high profile businesses such as Facebook and Google falling victim to data hackers.
 As a result, around 30 million account holder details were accessed because of flaws in Facebook’s code and a bug in Google+ API.
-This meant that third party app developers were able to access data of not only users, but also their friends.
+This meant that third party app developers were able to access data of not only users, but also their friends on casino lists.

 Here’s our top five tips to keep your data safe on and offline.